-A perfect, whole roasted duck is more of an idea than a reality.
+A perfect, whole roasted wild duck is more of an idea than a reality.

 It is virtually impossible to get that mystical combination of crispy skin, tender meat and just enough fat to make things interesting just by roasting a bird in an oven.
 You either get crispy skin and overcooked breast meat, or nicely cooked meat with skin that has not yet had enough time to crisp.